-Not everything will sell, but if you were willing to part with a treasure and no one wants to buy it, it still has a future destination: Donate it to a charitable organizations with resale shops that help fund their operations including Goodwill, Salvation Army, Red Cross and WINGS Program, Inc.
+Not everything will sell, but if you were willing to part with a treasure and no one wants to buy it, it still has a future destination: Donate it to a charitable organization with resale shops that help fund their operations including Goodwill, Salvation Army, Red Cross, and WINGS Program, Inc.

 To savor those memories, take photos of these special items.
 Download them or have them developed by a nearby store.
 Then, create a short story of your memories tied to these items and save them in an album.
 Perhaps make two: one for yourself and one for someone in your family.
 You’ve now shared a memory rather than stuff.

 And, please remember to give away those items too!

 Here is a good way to test that theory.
 Pack these items in boxes.
 Label it.
 Seal it tight.
 Add a label with an “open date” date six months away.
 If the next time you see the box is past the “open date,” do not open it.
 Just discard it.

 5. Documents are important!

 Everything from tax returns, mortgage papers, and bank records to A+ term papers, Christmas cards, and letters seem too important to discard.